mohammadpaiman/Docker-Compose-Project-2/README.md

 ## Step 6: Access the Web Interface

-Open a web browser and navigate to:
+Opened a web browser and navigate to:

 http://localhost:3002

-You should see the Uptime Kuma dashboard, where monitors can be created and managed.